karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 ## Conclusion
 ---

-I tried to build a pretty common scenario and as you can see it's pretty straightforward to register an app on AAD using Terraform.
-If you already have a knowledge about how AAD works it's going to be easy work switching to Terraform.
+It is really easy to built a pretty common scenario using the AAD Terraform provider and if you already have some knowledge about how AAD works it's going to be a breeze switching from the portal to Terraform.
-But be aware that some features are missing, just tinkering with the provider for a very brief period of time I have already found some missing features:
+But be aware that the provider **STILL** is lacking features, just tinkering with the provider for a very brief period of time I have already found some missing features:

-- You cannot assign users or groups into an app
+- You cannot assign users or groups into an app.
-- You cannot grant admin consent programatically
+- You cannot grant admin consent programatically.
-- It's missing the grant type auth code flow with PKCE
+- It's missing the grant type auth code flow with PKCE.

-Those issues can be resolved using Powershell or the AZ CLI and building some kind of script that fills in those missing steps, but I don't want to manage both files.
+All those issues can be resolved is you're willing to mix the AAD provider with another provider like the shell-provider or if you build some scripts that fills in for those missing steps.

-I'm also surprised that the provider is using the Legacy Azure Active Directory API (Azure Active Directory Graph) instead of the newer MS Graph API, that raises some doubts about the adoption of the new features that are only possible using the newer Graph API, so be aware of it.
+I'm also surprised that the provider is still using the Legacy Azure Active Directory API (Azure Active Directory Graph) instead of the newer MS Graph API, that raises some doubts about the adoption of the new features that are only possible using the newer Graph API, so be aware of it.

+### Updated Conclusion:

+**The version 1.1.1 still is burdened by the use of the legacy AAD API**.
+So all the more recent features that where missing on the 0.11 release are still missing in this version.
+The good news is that it seems that they're already working on a new version that uses the MS Graph Api.
+More info here: https://github.com/terraform-providers/terraform-provider-azuread/issues/323

+Apart from that, there are not a lot of new things to comment to.
+It is nice that now we can create appRoles and OAuth2 permissions outside of the application resource, but to be honest after testing the 1.1.1 version I didn't find any major improvements compared to the 0.11.